 Above: 1st photo - Note the stem almost twice as tall as the leaves.
 2nd photo - Flower detail of Marsh Arrowgrass.
 The showy whitish parts are the stigmas of the pistils.
 3rd photo - Seed capsules held upright against the stem prior to the release of seeds.
-All photos and photo upper left ©Hugh Iltis, University of Wisconsin.
+All photos and photo upper left ©Hugh Iltis, Wisconsin Flora.

 Below: Drawing of Marsh Arrowgrass from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
-Botanical illustration courtesy of Kurt Steüber's Online Library.
+Botanical illustration courtesy of Kurt Stüber's Online Library.

 Notes: Marsh Arrowgrass is considered indigenous to the Garden.
 Eloise Butler catalogued it in her early Garden records and in reports to the Park Board.
 On June 12, 1916 she reported planting it.
-She only gave the genus name but recorded the source as in "the vicinity of Savage" which could make it Marsh Arrowgrass or Seaside Arrowgrass as both species are found in that area.
-T. maritima, Seaside arrowgrass, was however planted in the Garden on July 14, 1933 by Martha Crone, with plants obtained from Gertrude Gram's Garden.
-That species is no longer extant in the Garden.
+She only gave the genus name but recorded the source as in "the vicinity of Savage" which could make it Marsh Arrowgrass or Seaside Arrowgrass, T. maritima, as both species are found in that area.
+On Sept.
+17, 1923 she did record planting T. triglochin, plants obtained from the Minnesota River bottoms on Lyndale Ave.
+Seaside Arrowgrass, was however planted in the Garden on July 14, 1933 by Martha Crone, with plants obtained from Gertrude Gram's Garden.
+Neither species is extant in the Garden.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.